SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation

-Since the feature encoder plays a critical role in our model, we further explore the frequency operation design with those in previous works~\cite{guibas2021adaptive},~\cite{rao2023gfnet}.
+\textbf{Comparison with Other Frequency Operators.} Given the critical role of the frequency encoder, the design of its frequency operation is further analyzed against approaches from previous works~\cite{guibas2021adaptive},~\cite{rao2023gfnet}.
 Quantitative results are presented in Table~\ref{table:frequencyfilter}.
-The baseline refers to the model without frequency encoder blocks ({\tt Variant V} in Table~\ref{table:ablation}).
-It should be noted that in models incorporating frequency features but lacking the cross-attention module {\tt CA}, we simply perform element-wise addition to fuse spatial and frequency features.
-Several observations can be drawn from Table~\ref{table:frequencyfilter}: \textbf{i)} By equipping with cross-attention module, performances of models incorporated frequency features enjoy consistent improvements;

-\textbf{ii)} The proposed frequency operation design clearly outperforms those in {\tt AFNO}~\cite{guibas2021adaptive} and {\tt GFN}~\cite{rao2023gfnet}, which utilize deterministic functions or masks to filter frequency information.
-In contrast, our model efficiently learns specific frequency features from different inputs, benefiting from the semantic-adaptive design of our frequency encoder.
+The baseline refers to the model without frequency encoder blocks (Variant V in Table~\ref{table:ablation}).
+It should be noted that in models incorporating frequency features but lacking the cross-attention module, element-wise addition is performed to fuse spatial and frequency features.
+Several observations can be drawn from Table~\ref{table:frequencyfilter}: \textbf{\textit{(i)}} When equipped with the cross-attention module, the models incorporating frequency features show consistent performance improvements. \textbf{\textit{(ii)}} The proposed frequency operation design clearly outperforms those in AFNO~\cite{guibas2021adaptive} and GFN~\cite{rao2023gfnet}, which utilize deterministic functions or masks to filter frequency information.
+In contrast, SPIRONet efficiently learns input-adaptive frequency features, benefiting from the semantic-adaptive design of the proposed frequency encoder.

-Furthermore, some typical channel refinement modules are utilized to compare with our proposed topological channel interaction module~\cite{hu2019squeeze},~\cite{wang2020eca},~\cite{li2019selective},~\cite{qin2021fcanet}.
-Table~\ref{table:channel} summarizes the results.
-Our model incorporated TCI achieves considerable performance gains than those incorporated other channel refinement modules, such as $1.14\%\sim 1.33\%$ increases in sensitivity, $0.59\%\sim 0.77\%$ increases in ${\rm F_1}$, $0.87\%\sim 1.11\%$ increases in IoU, and $0.63\%\sim 0.80\%$ increases in MCC.
-Surprisingly, the baseline model {\tt V}, which does not utilize channel refinement modules, performs even better than models that incorporate advanced channel refinement modules.
-This phenomenon indicates simply allocating weights to each channel may introduce extra interference in our vessel segmentation scenario.
-Unlike current methods, we use graphs to formulate unstructured relationships among channels and interact with information across different channels via graph neural networks, thus filtering out irrelevant noises and enhancing vessel-specific responses.